shlinkio/shlink/CONTRIBUTING.md

 ## System dependencies

-The project provides all its dependencies as docker containers through a docker-compose configuration.
+The project provides all its dependencies as docker containers through a `docker compose` configuration.

-Because of this, the only actual dependencies are [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
+Because of this, the only actual dependencies are [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/).

 ## Setting up the project